glaforge/llm-text-tokenization/README.md

-# Visualize PaLM-based large language models and their tokenization
+# Visualize Google Cloud Vertex AI large language models and their tokenization

 With this application, you can better understand how [large language models](https://cloud.google.com/vertex-ai/docs/generative-ai/language-model-overview)